This accessibility statement applies to the Lothian Buses Website www.lothianbuses.co.uk

-For this reason, if you need information in a different format to that provided on our website, e.g. accessible PDF, large print, easy read or would benefit from some assistance from our team you can contact our Customer Service Team
+For this reason, if you need information in a different format to that provided on our website, e.g. accessible PDF, large print, easy read or would benefit from some assistance from our team you can contact our Customer Support Team

 Email: [email protected]